 2019 Victorian AgriFutures™ Rural Women's Award winner and finalists

-Claire will receive a $10,000 Westpac bursary to implement her project and will attend the Australian Institute of Directors’ Course in Canberra.
+Claire will receive a $10,000 Westpac bursary for her Victorian win, and a $5,000 Westpac bursary for her National runner-up.
+These funds will help Claire to implement her project and to attend the Australian Institute of Directors’ Course in Canberra.

 Carly Jordan, from south west Victoria, is working hard to develop a migrant resettlement model that assists regional towns to boost their populations and economies.

 Odette Suitor, from Sunbury, is continuing to innovate a grains storage concept to improve the efficiency of grain harvest and is preparing to take the concept to industry.